 Although they are not pre-requisites, these courses generally serve as introductions to upper-division political science courses; however, students may take courses in any sequence in fulfilling major course requirements.
 Students should consult their advisor and their course professors about whether an introductory course is necessary for performing well in any upper-division course.
 For example, POSC 378, “International Relations Theory,” is designed to build from POSC 172 “Introduction to International Relations.”
 Other upper-division courses may similarly rely on student preparation in one of the introductory courses.

-2. Students must also take at least 18 hours of coursework at the 300-level, other than the Senior Project.
+2. Students must also take at least 18 hours of coursework, at least 12 of which must be at the 300-level, other than the Senior Project.
 Up to 9 credit hours of Washington Center credit can be counted towards this requirement.

 Although we encourage students to take a range of courses from among those offered in US Politics, Comparative Politics, and International Relations, we also recognize that some students may choose to focus their coursework in one primary area.
 The faculty of our department encourages broad interests, but will also advise students in more specialized coursework.
 Students who are interested can find groupings of courses into fields here.